WHU-USI3DV/WHU-STree/README.md

   <img src="media/teaser_final.png" alt="Network" style="width:65%" />
 </p>

+## 📌 Download

+Fill in this  [**Data Request**](https://wj.qq.com/s2/24852142/0539/) to obtain the Baidu Netdisk link.
+For Google Netdisk, fill in this one (need to add).

-## 📌 Competition
+## ✅ Competition

 Utilizing **a portion of** the dataset, we organized an individual tree segmentation [**competition**](https://www.codabench.org/competitions/8821/) for the upcoming 9th China LiDAR Conference.

-Participants may access the competition-version training and testing datasets by fill out this [**Data Request**](https://wj.qq.com/s2/22633489/3p1t/).

-Download links will be sent automatically after completing the application.

 For detailed competition specifications, please refer to the [**official conference website**](http://lidar2025wuhan.com/)

+<s>Participants may access the competition-version training and testing datasets by fill out this [**Data Request**](https://wj.qq.com/s2/22633489/3p1t/).</s>

+Since the competition has concluded, we will no longer provide the competition-version data.

 ## ✨ Dataset